bot-app/trading/docs/faq.md

 This is not a bot-problem, but will also happen while manual trading.

-While freqtrade can handle this (it'll sell 99 COIN), fees are often below the minimum tradable lot-size (you can only trade full COIN, not 0.9 COIN).
+While trading can handle this (it'll sell 99 COIN), fees are often below the minimum tradable lot-size (you can only trade full COIN, not 0.9 COIN).
-Leaving the dust (0.9 COIN) on the exchange makes usually sense, as the next time freqtrade buys COIN, it'll eat into the remaining small balance, this time selling everything it bought, and therefore slowly declining the dust balance (although it most likely will never reach exactly 0).
+Leaving the dust (0.9 COIN) on the exchange makes usually sense, as the next time trading buys COIN, it'll eat into the remaining small balance, this time selling everything it bought, and therefore slowly declining the dust balance (although it most likely will never reach exactly 0).

 Where possible (e.g. on binance), the use of the exchange's dedicated fee currency will fix this.
 On binance, it's sufficient to have BNB in your account, and have "Pay fees in BNB" enabled in your profile.
 Your BNB balance will slowly decline (as it's used to pay fees) - but you'll no longer encounter dust (Freqtrade will include the fees in the profit calculations).